pandas-dev/pandas/doc/source/merging.rst

 - ``left``: A DataFrame object
 - ``right``: Another DataFrame object
-- ``on``: Columns (names) to join on.
+- ``on``: Column or index level names to join on.
 Must be found in both the left and right DataFrame objects.
 If not passed and ``left_index`` and ``right_index`` are ``False``, the intersection of the columns in the DataFrames will be inferred to be the join keys
-- ``left_on``: Columns from the left DataFrame to use as keys.
-Can either be column names or arrays with length equal to the length of the DataFrame
+- ``left_on``: Columns or index levels from the left DataFrame to use as keys.
+Can either be column names, index level names, or arrays with length equal to the length of the DataFrame
-- ``right_on``: Columns from the right DataFrame to use as keys.
-Can either be column names or arrays with length equal to the length of the DataFrame
+- ``right_on``: Columns or index levels from the right DataFrame to use as keys.
+Can either be column names, index level names, or arrays with length equal to the length of the DataFrame
 - ``left_index``: If ``True``, use the index (row labels) from the left DataFrame as its join key(s).
 In the case of a DataFrame with a MultiIndex (hierarchical), the number of levels must match the number of join keys